Our focus verse for today doesn’t condemn homosexuals. None of the other ones did either. But this one is particularly for us.

 How are we going to treat people who are different from ourselves?
 Are we going to make them be and act just like us before we accept them?
 Before we welcome them into our lives?

 I believe with all my heart, that if Paul had known what present-day Christians know about slavery and race relations, he would have preached loudly against the evils of human ownership and for the inclusion of all races in public and private life.
+He would be telling the world that Black Lives Matter!

-If Paul had known what we know about women in our society, he would have loudly affirmed the gifts they give God and and the Body of Christ in leadership positions in our churches.
+If Paul had known what we know about women in our society, he would have loudly affirmed the gifts they give God and the Body of Christ in leadership positions in our churches.

 What have we learned about this?